In the 1970’s, Albert Ellis, one of the original founders of Cognitive Behavioral Therapy (CBT), investigated and extrapolated on the theory that:

 From a feng shui perspective, empowerment often comes from understanding the driving characteristics behind the client’s 4 Pillars Day Master, missing or dominant elements, clashes or combinations, the influence of a particular annual energy in relation to current construction or excavation and a variety of surrounding landform situations that they may have been completely oblivious to before meeting with their feng shui consultant.

-A decent feng shui consultant will empower their client by giving them the things they need to focus on and invest their time on, such as when and what to do, how to do it and why and where they should be doing it.
+A prudent feng shui consultant will empower their client by giving them the things they need to focus on and invest their time on, such as when and what to do, how to do it and why and where they should be doing it.

 When you take responsibility for your thoughts, words and actions, you begin the process of living a more empowered life.
 This is actually supported by science in regard to your Reticular Activating System (RAS) which refers to a network of nerve pathways connecting your spinal cord, cerebrum and cerebellum which mediates over all levels of consciousness.
 Each day we take in a gazillion pieces of information from our senses and in order to keep functioning coherently in the here and now, your RAS system filters out unnecessary information so the important stuff still gets through.
 This comes back to the quote: “Where the mind goes, Qi follows.”